liangshiweigithub/update/Vulkan-4.md

 When a fence is finished, we reset the fence and perform normal drawing-related operations: we acquire an image, record operations rendering into an acquired image, submit the command buffer, and present an image.

+##### Recording a Command Buffer

+It is better and more convenient to create framebuffers on demand.
+Framebuffers operate on image views, which are created for a given, specific image.
+When a swapchain is recreated, old images are invalid, not existent.
+So we must recreate image views and also framebuffers.

+Before recording a command buffer, we create a framebuffer for an image to which we will be rendering, and of the same size as that image.
+When we record command buffer that uses a render pass and framebuffer objects, the framebuffer must remain valid for the whole time the command buffer is processed by the queue.

+First we define a variable of type ***VkCommandBufferBeginInfo*** and specify that a command buffer will be submitted only once.
+When we specify a ***VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT***, we can't submit a given command buffer more times.

+Next define subresource range for image memory barriers.
+Then begins a render pass with the temporary framebuffer object.
+The bind graphics has two dynamic state.
+The viewport is set by ***vkCmdSetViewPort***, the  scissor is set by ***vkCmdSetScissor***.
+The last thing before we can draw anything is to bind appropriate vertex buffer, providing data for vertex attributes.
+We do this by the ***vkCmdBindVertexBuffers*** function call.